MarianoMolina/project_alice/README.md

 3. Add the new task type to the `task_type` enum in the `task.model.ts` file.
 4. Update the task creation logic in the frontend to include the new task type.

+### Adding New API Types and API Names

+1. Update the `ApiType` and `ApiName` enums in the backend and workflow containers.
+2. Implement the necessary logic in the workflow container to handle the new API type.
+3. Update the frontend to support the new API type in the API management interface.

+For detailed instructions on adding new API types and names, refer to the backend and workflow README files.

 ### Adding New Models, APIs, Tasks, Chats, Agents

-1. Simply navigate to the Database page in the frontend and select the entity type you want to create and click on create new.
+1. Navigate to the Database page in the frontend and select the entity type you want to create and click on create new.
-2. If you want to add them so that new users start with these extra entities, you can modify the workflow_manager.db_app.initialization.modules, add new modules, or remove them
+2. To add new entities that will be available to new users, you can modify the workflow initialization modules:
-3. If you create tasks or workflows that you would like to share, let me know!
-If people want to share, I'll offer a way to do so.
+   - Locate the `workflow_logic/db_app/initialization/modules` directory in the workflow container.
+   - Create a new module file or modify existing ones to include your new entities.
+   - Update the `modular_db` in `workflow_logic/db_app/initialization/data_init.py` to include your new module.

+For more detailed information on creating and managing initialization modules, refer to the workflow container README.

 ## Contributing